 About 2,000 Kenyan lions share their country with a growing human and livestock population.
 Factors such as a growing demand for land and climate change have a severe impact on the lion population.
-To study these effects and to preserve the decreasing population, the Institute of Environmental Sciences (CML) of Leiden University and Kenya Wildlife Service began a collaboration in 2007.
+To study these effects and to preserve the decreasing population, the Institute of Environmental Sciences (CML) of Leiden University and Kenya Wildlife Service (KWS) began collaboration in 2007.

 From livestock caretaker to PhD

 It started in Amboseli National Park with a focus on human – carnivore conflicts.
 The first PhD project was executed by Tuqa Jirmo.
 He came from a nomadic community in northern Kenya and as a boy had taken care of livestock.
 After his successful PdD defense, he worked as a senior warden for KWS in Meru-Kora National Park.
 A total of twenty master students of Leiden University participated in his research.